otaviofff/raviolini/README.md

 # Raviolini Framework

-Raviolini is a lightweight framework for building CRUD RESTful APIs in Java 8.
+Raviolini is a lightweight framework for building RESTful APIs, in Java 8.
+You simply provide your domain object and, out of the box, Raviolini gives you caching, configuration, logging, persistence, serialization and validation on that object.
+Moreover, pre- and post-execution hooks wil let you extend Raviolini beyond the original scope of CRUD (Create, Read, Update, Delete) operations.

 ## Stack